slash4-de/openstack/source/day3.rst

 	a.
 Goto the 'Containers' option under 'Object Store' on the left.

 	b.
-Select the container that you want to store your object.
+Select the container that contains your source object.

 	c.
 Click More and choose Copy from the dropdown list.